xHarbourCom/vxh/class_ref.md

 <SECTION ID="adsdatatable">
 </SECTION>
 ## AdsDataTable
-The AdsDataTable component inherits the DataTable component, being customized to use one of the Advantage RDD-s.
+The AdsDataTable component inherits the DataTable component, being customized to use one of the Advantage RDD\-s.

 ### Properties
 * EnumTableType